ronrob-lu/city-cars/readme.md

 * Lightweight simulation with a configurable limit of max cars.

 ## License
 MIT License.
-Created by ronrob-lu9.
+Created by ronrob-lu.
 See `license.md` for details.